-Cloud-based call centers usually run using a cloud-hosted PBX.
-Inbound and outgoing calls are made through a VoIP (Voice Over Internet Protocol) connection.
-That means your customer support agents can make and receive calls through an internet connection rather than a wired connection.
+Many cloud-based call centers usually run using a cloud-hosted PBX.
+Inbound and outgoing calls are made through a VoIP (Voice over Internet Protocol) connection.
+That means your customer support agents can make and receive calls through the internet rather than an analog phone system.

 Agents using a cloud-based provider can communicate with customers using any internet-connected device.
 They can use personal cell phones, laptops, or desktop computers.
 So long as they’ve got an internet connection like 4G or Wi-Fi, they’re good to go.

 On-premises vs. Cloud-based call centers: Top 12 differences

 Below, we break down the main differences between on-premise and cloud-based call centers.
 By the end of this list, you should have a better grasp of which solution is right for your business.